Banner Health

 Random blood sugar test

-• A result of 200 mg/dL or higher, along with symptoms (like excessive thirst or urination), may indicate diabetes.
+• 200 mg/dL or higher, along with symptoms such as excessive thirst or frequent urination, may indicate diabetes

 Fasting blood sugar test